This site too slow? Try a mirror -- Subscribe to the Guide -- Find artist:

 Comments:

 While this album isn't going to win over anyone who doesn't already like singer-songwriters in the contemporary folk genre, Diane Zeigler has a very pretty voice and will certainly draw folk fans.
 The tracks range from bouncy and lively to very traditional-feeling.
-The overall feel is upbeat and earnest, but she can also sound bluesy and just as in "Prickly Pine".
-Her version of "Wild Mountain Thyme" is particularly lovely. (sophiagurley@hotmail.com)
+The overall feel is upbeat and earnest, but she can also sound bluesy.
+Her version of "Wild Mountain Thyme" here is particularly lovely. (sophiagurley@hotmail.com)

-Thanks to Sophia Gurley for her work on this entry
+Thanks to Sophia Gurley and JoAnn Whetsell for work on this entry

 Why the ads?